Paul DeJong Player Props: Cardinals vs. Yankees

-Paul DeJong -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the New York Yankees, with Luis Severino on the hill, on July 1 at 2:15 PM ET.
+After going 0-for-4 in his most recent game, Paul DeJong and the St. Louis Cardinals take on the New York Yankees (who will start Gerrit Cole) at 2:15 PM ET on Sunday.

-He had a hitless performance in his most recent game (0-for-2) against the Astros.
+He had a hitless showing in his previous game (0-for-4) against the Yankees.

 Paul DeJong Game Info & Props vs. the Yankees